railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_lots.rst

 Traceability
 ------------

-If you key in the lot numbers for stock moves as described above you can investigate the traceability of any given lot number.
+If you key in the lot numbers for stock moves as described above, you can investigate the traceability of any given lot number.
 Go to the menu :menuselection:`Warehouse --> Traceability --> Production Lots`, or :menuselection:`Warehouse --> Traceability --> Packs`.